mlcommons/power-dev/ptd_client_server/README.md

 * A power log that is generated on the server by PTDaemon.

-The client has two command-line options related to log files:
+The client has the following command-line options related to log files:

-* `--output "$PWD/out"`
+* `--output "$PWD/client-log-dir"`

   An output directory to store loadgen logs.
+  It is expected that the workload command will place loadgen logs into the location specified by the `"$out"` environment variable, which is pointed either to `ranging` or `testing` subdirectory inside the output directory.
   The client does not override an existing directory.

+* `--send-logs`

+  If enabled, then the loadgen log will be sent to the server and stored alongside the power log.

 * `--label "mylabel"`

   A human-readable label.
   The label is used later at the server to distinguish between log directories.